Goubermouche/sigma/README.md

 ```

 <ins>**3.
 Project configuration**</ins>
 After building LLVM you'll have to link the necessary libraries and create the basic project structure.
-To do this, navigate to the root channel directory and run the [setup.bat](https://github.com/Goubermouche/channel-language/blob/1546a311f1e7280321ca556ac2f5c380e62bd97e/setup.bat) script.
-This will generate the necessary project files for VS 2022, note that if you want to build for something else you'll need to modify the [setup.bat](https://github.com/Goubermouche/channel-language/blob/1546a311f1e7280321ca556ac2f5c380e62bd97e/setup.bat) script.
+To do this, navigate to the root sigma directory and run the [setup.bat](https://github.com/Goubermouche/sigma/blob/1546a311f1e7280321ca556ac2f5c380e62bd97e/setup.bat) script.
+This will generate the necessary project files for VS 2022, note that if you want to build for something else you'll need to modify the [setup.bat](https://github.com/Goubermouche/sigma/blob/1546a311f1e7280321ca556ac2f5c380e62bd97e/setup.bat) script.

 <ins>**4.
-Compiling a channel file**</ins>
+Compiling a Sigma file**</ins>
-After building the Channel solution, you can find the generated compiler executable in the `/bin/Release/` folder.
+After building the Sigma solution, you can find the generated compiler executable in the `/bin/Release/` folder.
 To run the executable, use a terminal of your choice.
 Provide it with a path to a `.ch` file and specify the directory where the compiled executable should be output.
 An example compilation call may look something like this:
 ```cmd
 compiler.exe path\to\your\source\file.ch path\to\your\executable\directory
 ```
 ## Language example
-Below is a simple example for rendering a slice of a [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set) using the Channel language.
+Below is a simple example for rendering a slice of a [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set) using the Sigma language.
 ```cpp
 i32 WIDTH = 100;
 i32 HEIGHT = 30;